Service Related Loan Forgiveness Programs

 This program is specifically for New Mexico residents who plan to practice as a health professional (behavioral health and social services included) in a designated shortage area within the state of New Mexico.
 Students must apply for this program before or during school.
 If a student is accepted and receives a loan through the program, as a condition of each loan, the student shall declare his/her intent to practice as a health professional in a designated shortage area within the state of New Mexico.
 For every year of service provided in a designated shortage area within New Mexico, a portion of the loan will be forgiven.
 If the entire service agreement is fulfilled, 100% of the loan is eligible for forgiveness.
 Penalties will be assessed if the service agreement is not satisfied.

 After serving a year in an intensive service position assigned by AmeriCorps, volunteers are eligible for an educational award.
-The award is equivalent to the maximum value of the Pell Grant for that year (for the year 2016, the award is $5,815).
+The award is equivalent to the maximum value of the Pell Grant for that year (for the year 2016, the award was $5,815).
 AmeriCorps members can complete two full years of service for two full educational awards.

 During the PeaceCorps, volunteers serve two-years abroad plus training, and work directly with communities regarding education, health, youth development, environment, community economic development and agriculture.
 If you are interested in working abroad, there are some financial benefits that are worth looking into.